gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 harm me.
 I would go back to sleep, but I hear paddling.
 Paddling means people, and people mean I might get a proper meal of sun-warmed flesh.

 Might.
-Most lose their way on the other side of the door, or are eaten by something less patient than me.
+Most lose their way on the other side of the door, or be eaten by something less patient than me.
 Time will tell.

 </section>